What is Maine Coast Semester?

 Students studying at Maine Coast Semester take five classes.
-Science and English are required courses, and students may choose from the following to fill the other three course slots: Mathematics (multiple levels), U.S. History, Environmental Issues, Art and the Natural World, French, and Spanish (multiple levels).
-In addition, by individual arrangement and at an additional cost, we have been able to arrange instruction in Latin, Mandarin Chinese, Russian, and German.
+Science and English are required courses, and students may choose from the following to fill the other three course slots: Mathematics (multiple levels), U.S. History, Environmental Issues, Art and the Natural World, French, Spanish, Mandarin and Latin (multiple levels).

 What is the average class size?

 With only 40-42 students in each of our semesters the class sizes are small.
 The average class size is eight; the largest class is 14 students.